In a Nutshell:

 Osaki Soho beige variant in zero gravity recline with the legports elevated slightly above the heart

 Granted, it’s not as bad here as when trying to find the technique you want, but there are better ways of doing this.
-So while we’re thrilled to see this feature included, we’re significantly less excited about the implementation.
+So, while we’re thrilled to see this feature included, we’re significantly less excited about the implementation.

 Exceptional Heat!

-We’d rate this as the strongest point of the Soho’s design and the strongest component of our Osaki Pro Soho review.
+We’d rate this as the strongest point of Soho’s design and the strongest component of our Osaki Pro Soho review.

-Only about half of the chairs on the market today offer heat, and most of those only offer heat in the lumbar region of the chair.
+Only about half of the chairs on the market today offer heat and most of those only offer heat in the lumbar region of the chair.

 Osaki 4D Pro Soho beige variant's legports and an illustration of the heating coils in the calf areas